 - Mini grant (up to $5,000): for small projects or co-sponsorship of larger endeavors.

 - Major grant (up to $15,000): for larger individual and collaborative projects.

-While special attention will be paid to projects inspired by the opening of the Anderson Collection at Stanford University, other projects that showcase innovative approaches to arts research and practice will also be considered.
+While special attention will be paid to projects inspired by the opening of the McMurtry Building for the Department of Art & Art History, other projects that showcase innovative approaches to arts research and practice will also be considered.